sambanova/bloomchat/README.md

 NOTE these files are referenced in the tokenization code, so when running the tokenization scripts they need to be done within `tokenization_prep` otherwise the file paths will need to be changed.

+**DISCLAIMER**: The OIG dataset preprocessed for BLOOMChat might not be 100% reproducible using [OIG dataset from OpenChatKit](https://huggingface.co/datasets/laion/OIG).
+We will update soon about the other steps necessary to reproduce the dataset.

 ### Dataset Tokenization

 The next step after preprocessing the data is to tokenize the data using [SambaNova's Generation Data Preparation](https://github.com/sambanova/generative_data_prep) repo.
 The scripts that utilize this public repository can be found under [tokenization prep](tokenization_prep).